Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 **provider/**

 - This directory is specific to this Quickstart.
 It contains a SQL script to create the application package and grant privileges on provider data.

+**tests/**

+- This directory contains unit tests for the Front-ends of the app which are built with Streamlit.

 <!-- ------------------------ -->
 ## The **app/** directory